-Zenefits’ Parker Conrad returns to launch Rippling, combining HR & IT tools
+Zenefits’ Parker Conrad returns with Rippling to kill HR & IT busywork

 Perhaps it was trying to cut corners that got Conrad into the Zenefits mess, but now that same intention has inspired Rippling’s goal of eliminating HR and IT drudgery with an all-in-one tool.

 “I think I’m someone who feels the pain of that kind of stuff particularly strongly.
 So that’s always been a real irritant to me, and I saw this problem.
 The conventional wisdom is ‘don’t build something like this, start with something much smaller'” Conrad concludes.
 “But I knew if I didn’t do this, that no one else was gong to do it and I really wanted this system to exist.
-This is a company thats all about annoying stuff and making the fucking annoying stuff go away.”
+This is a company that’s all about annoying stuff and making that fucking annoying stuff go away.”